Receive your order in just 2-3 weeks!

 Prep + Paint

-While you wait for your cabinets to arrive, it’s time to prep + paint your existing cabinet boxes.
+While you wait for your fronts to arrive, it’s time to prep + paint your existing cabinet boxes.

-Remove all doors, trim, and moulding.
+Remove all doors and drawer fronts.
+If you are replacing the trim and moulding, remove them too.
 Remove any remaining nails, or hammer them below the surface.

 2. Clean + Degrease